applitools/applitools-genymotion-sample/README.md

     * The below instructions (for GenyMotion devices) assumes this hard-coded setup.
 The test infrastructure code should be able to make this dynamic at runtime

 # Applitools Setup
+* Create an Applitools account
-* Get Applitools API key, and set is as environment variable - APPLITOOLS_API_KEY
+* Get the Applitools API key from the Applitools Dashboard, or from the email you would have received with the key, and set is as environment variable - **APPLITOOLS_API_KEY**

 # GenyMotion Devices Setup